 Adequate levels of vitamin D have also been shown to decrease inflammation, regulate body cells that can lead to cancer, control insulin and blood sugar, boost the immune system and improve muscle and bone strength.

-Another benefit to having proper levels of vitamin D is that it helps improve mood disorders, such as depression, and chronic muscle pain and weakness.
+Another benefit to having proper levels of the sunshine vitamin is that it helps improve mood disorders, such as depression, and chronic muscle pain and weakness.

-How do you know if you are vitamin D deficient?
+How do you know if you are deficient?

-Sunshine exposure is the best source of vitamin D. Go outside and enjoy up to 15 minutes of sunshine several times a week before you put on sunscreen and you will help your body absorb vitamin D. Another way to get vitamin D is through certain foods, including vitamin D fortified cereals, milk, yogurt and fish, like salmon and tuna.
-Even though these foods are good sources of vitamin D, it’s difficult to get the proper amount through foods alone.
+Sunshine exposure is the best source.
+Go outside and enjoy up to 15 minutes of sunshine several times a week before you put on sunscreen and you will help your body absorb vitamin D. Another way to get it is through certain foods, including vitamin D fortified cereals, milk, yogurt and fish, like salmon and tuna.
+Even though these foods are good sources of the vitamin, it’s difficult to get the proper amount through foods alone.
 Vitamin supplements can boost your body’s absorption of this vital nutrient.

 Talk to your medical provider to find out if you should be screened for vitamin D deficiency and if taking a supplement is right for you.